sophalHong/ovn-playground/test/dhcp-dynamic/README.md

   ```
   check the result with `ovs-vsctl show`, find `Port "port1"`

-  On control host, OVN should also be aware of this port.
+  On central host, OVN should also be aware of this port.
   Run `ovn-sbctl show` find `Port_Binding port1`

 ### Configure the port using DHCP